eedugon/k8s-o11y-eck-agent/README.md

 ## Introduction

-The purpose of this demonstration is to show ECK capabilities and how easy we can orchestrate Elasticsearch clusters and implement a Kubernetes Observability use case.
+The following content shows ECK capabilities and how easy we can implement a Kubernetes Observability use case with the help of the Elastic Stack.
+The manifests are not intended to be used in production.

 Components: